phunware/maas-mapping-ios-sdk/README.md

 ## Requirements

-- PWLocation v3.0.0 or greater (Automatically include when pod install PWMapKit)
+- PWLocation v3.0.0 or greater (Automatically included when pod install PWMapKit)
-- PWCore v3.0.3 or greater (Automatically include when pod install PWMapKit)
+- PWCore v3.0.3 or greater (Automatically included when pod install PWMapKit)
 - iOS 8.0 or greater
 - Xcode 8 or greater